Table of Contents

 This prevents deadly envenomations (the process in which venom is injected) when bitten.
 Other spiders are toxic to dogs and can successfully kill your pet.

-Four particularly dangerous spiders can be found in the United States one way or another: Black Widow, Brown Widow, Brown Recluse, Tarantulas.
+Four particularly dangerous spiders can be found in the United States one way or another: Black Widow, Brown Widow, Brown Recluse, and Tarantulas.

 Here's what they look like: